awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/spot_inturruption_handling.md

 weight: 80
 ---

-Amazon EC2 Service interrupts your Spot Instance when it needs the capacity back.
-It provides a Spot Instance interruption notice, 2 minutes before the instance gets terminated.
+The Amazon EC2 service interrupts your Spot instance when it needs the capacity back.
+It provides a Spot instance interruption notice, 2 minutes before the instance gets terminated.

 The EC2 spot interruption notification is available in two ways: